Holimaker Produces 100s of Prototype and Pre-Production Parts With 3D Printed Injection Molds

-Hybrid manufacturing with desktop injection molding and 3D printed molds enable Holimaker to rapidly produce small batches of thermoplastic parts on demand.
+Rapid tooling with desktop injection molding and 3D printed molds enables Holimaker to rapidly produce small batches of thermoplastic parts on demand.

 “We can shorten the time between the conception of the object and the injected part.
 We gain flexibility, and save time and money," said Stoky.